 E. Objections to Subpoenas.
 A person may object to a subpoena by filing with the Office a motion to quash or for other relief.

 F. Enforcement of Subpoenas.
-If a person fails to comply with a properly served subpoena, at the request of an administrative law judge, the Office may apply to the appropriate circuit court for an order to show cause why the person should not be committed to jail for refusal to comply with a subpoena.
+If a person fails to comply with a properly served subpoena, at the request of an ALJ the Office may apply to the appropriate circuit court for an order to show cause why the person should not be committed to jail for refusal to comply.